 Most home insurance policies will cover personal property in your home, such as clothing, furniture, electronics, and jewelry.
 The important thing is to make sure that the limit is enough to cover everything you own.
-For example, more expensive items, like your jewelry and art, may require an additional insurance rider in order to ensure those items are fully covered.
+For example, more expensive items, like your jewelry and art, may require an additional insurance rider.

 What Are The Limits On Liability Coverage?

-If someone injures themselves at your home and you’re liable, liability coverage is the part of your homeowners insurance that protects you.
+If someone injures themselves at your home and you’re liable, liability coverage protects you.
 Most home insurance policies max out at $500,000, so you’ll want to ensure you’ve selected a liability limit that properly covers your assets.
 If additional coverage is needed, umbrella insurance policies can often provide extra liability coverage.

 Depending on where you live, there are several things that won’t be covered on a standard policy.
-For example, most California homeowners insurance typically covers damages due to fire, smoke, lightning, hail, theft, and other exposures however, earthquake damage is often excluded.
+Most California homeowners insurance typically covers damages from fire, lightning, hail, and theft, however, earthquake damage is often excluded.
 Other items that are often not covered by standard home insurance policies include landslides, mudflows, and flooding.
 Depending on where you live, if your area is prone to certain natural disasters, you’ll want to verify that your home is covered for those potential damages.

 What’s My Deductible?

 Much like car or health insurance, your deductible is the portion of a claim that you’re responsible for covering.
 Unlike other insurances, homeowners insurance may not be a set dollar amount.
 For example, your deductible could be a percentage of your policy’s dwelling coverage.
-Or your policy might include a split deductible, which means you have a set dollar amount for most claims, however a percentage may apply for other types of damage outlined in your policy.
-A $1,000 deductible is typical in California, but some people opt for a $2,500 deductible or higher to lower the cost of insurance.
-Depending on the price difference and your risk tolerance it may or may not be worth increasing your deductible for the premium savings.
+Or your policy might include a split deductible, which means you have a set dollar amount for most claims.
+However, a percentage may apply for other types of damage outlined in your policy. $1,000 deductible is typical in California, but some people opt for a $2,500 deductible to lower the cost of insurance.
+Depending on the price difference and your risk tolerance it may be worth increasing your deductible for the premium savings.